-The post narrates a 220V Li-ion Battery Bank charger circuit with an automatic over charge cut-off feature for operating with an electric car.
+The post narrates an SCR based automatic Battery Bank charger circuit with an automatic over charge cut-off feature for operating with an electric car.
 The idea was requested by Mr. George.

-Could be possible for you to suggest what sort of charger or configuration can I use too charge the pack.
+- Could be possible for you to suggest what sort of battery charger or configuration can I use too charge the pack.

 Battery Wiring Details